Understanding Argument Styles Is The Secret To A Happy Relationship

 This is why understanding the different argument styles can be key to learning how to communicate better and actually argue better.

-In a workplace or business environment, argument styles are called 'conflict management' styles, according to the Thomas Kilmann model, and fall into five clear camps: competing, avoiding, accommodating, collaborating and compromising.
-While these have very clear-cut definitions, psychotherapist and Counselling Directory member Beverley Blackman suggests that there are various roles into which people fall in the context of a personal relationship.
+In a workplace or business environment, argument styles are called 'conflict management' styles, according to the Thomas Kilmann model, and fall into five clear camps: competing, avoiding, accommodating, collaborating, and compromising.
+While these have very clear-cut definitions, Beverley Blackman, a psychotherapist and Counselling Directory member, suggests that there are various roles into which people fall in the context of a personal relationship.

-"There are a number of different roles that people fall into during arguments, and often this argument style is formed early in life, generally through modelling by parents or other authority figures such as teachers," says Beverley.
+"There are a number of different roles that people fall into during arguments, and often this argument style is formed early in life, generally through modeling by parents or other authority figures such as teachers," Blackman says.
 This role often becomes ingrained and unless we observe how we respond in times of conflict, we often remain unaware of it.
 While no one has a set role that they adopt all the time, we can loosely identify four main types.

 Advertisement